Linuxbrew/brew/docs/Maintainer-Guidelines.md

 should not be removed from Homebrew.
 The exception to this rule are [versioned formulae](Versions.md) for which there are higher standards of usage and a maximum number of versions for a given formula.

 ### Closing issues/PRs
 Maintainers (including the lead maintainer) should not close issues or pull requests opened by other maintainers unless they are stale (i.e. have seen no updates for 28 days) in which case they can be closed by any maintainer.
-If the close is undesirable: no big deal, they can be reopened when additional work will be done.
+Any maintainer is encouraged to reopen a closed issue when they wish to do additional work on the issue.

-Any maintainer can merge any PR passing CI that has been opened by any other maintainer.
+Any maintainer can merge any PR they have carefully reviewed and is passing CI that has been opened by any other maintainer.
 If you do not wish to have other maintainers merge your PRs: please use the `do not merge` label to indicate that until you're ready to merge it yourself.

 ## Reverting PRs
 Any maintainer can revert a PR created by another maintainer after a user submitted issue or CI failure that results.
-The maintainer who created the original PR should be given an hour to fix the issue themselves or decide to revert the PR themselves if they would rather.
+The maintainer who created the original PR should be given no less than an hour to fix the issue themselves or decide to revert the PR themselves if they would rather.

 ## Communication
 Maintainers have a variety of ways to communicate with each other: